-Not too long ago, I shared my recent new found love for scones, strawberry basil buttermilk scones to be exact.
-I couldn’t get enough of the scones so this time I made a savory sweet version – maple bacon buttermilk scones!
-Most maple bacon scones recipes use regular bacon and sprinkle brown sugar on the scones to bring the savory, sweet elements.
+Not too long ago, I shared my recently new found love for scones, strawberry basil buttermilk scones to be exact.
+I couldn't get enough of the scones so this time I made a savory-sweet version - maple bacon buttermilk scones!
+Most maple bacon scones recipes use regular bacon and sprinkle brown sugar on the scones to bring the sweet element.
 This recipe uses my favorite maple dijon bacon and folds that into the batter to make the bacon as delicious as ever (as if bacon is not already delicious!).
 Combining two singularly delicious items, such as buttermilk biscuits with maple bacon, is a formula for a winner pastry.

 - 8 strips thick bacon

 - 4 tablespoon maple syrup

 - 2 tablespoon dijon mustard